PennyTrain/Aquarium/README.md

 ---

-To check that my code was valid I ran it all through [Pep8](https://pep8ci.herokuapp.com/) I found that in some files, such as the env.py file the lines were too long, however for readibility I have left them...
-Along with the cloudinary links in my models!
+To check that my code was valid I ran it all through [Pep8](https://pep8ci.herokuapp.com/) I found that in some files, such as the env.py file the lines were too long however these were only the links, the cloudinary links in my models!
+However for readibility I have left them...
 I ran all of these apps through PEP8
 - reviews
 - glassfish